Laura Ormiston Chant: Nursing

 Nursing was Laura Chant's first major career.
 She worked in the London Hospital but was dismissed when she married Thomas Chant as it was against their rules.
 She was also an assistant manager of a private lunatic asylum.
-On 8 April 1897 Chant and 6 other English Nurses went to Crete to give aid and supplies during the Greco-Turkish War.
-She received the "Red Cross of Greece" from the Royal family of Greece because of these efforts.
+On 8 April 1897 Chant and six other English nurses went to Crete to give aid and supplies during the Greco-Turkish War.
+She received the "Red Cross of Greece" from the royal family of Greece because of these efforts.
 She went to Bulgaria to give aid to Armenian refugees from the 1894–1896 Hamidian massacres.

 Social reform

-The Empire Theater
+The Empire Theatre

-One of the most prominent causes Chant was involved in was her protest of the Empire Theater of Varieties in Leicester Square.
-Chant shared in her pamphlet Why We Attacked the Empire that she was astonished by the immorality taking place in this theater during their performances.
-She went to visit the theater and observed many women who came to the promenade (an open space for people to walk around by still view the performance) to prostitute.
+One of the most prominent causes Chant was involved in was her protest of the Empire Theatre of Varieties in Leicester Square.
+Chant shared in her pamphlet Why We Attacked the Empire that she was astonished by the immorality taking place in this theatre during their performances.
+She went to visit the theatre and observed many women who came to the promenade (an open space for people to walk around but still view the performance) to prostitute.
 She also believed that the clothing and the themes in these performances were immoral.

-Chant attended the October 10, 1894 licensing meeting of the London County Council for the renewal of the Empire Theater and explained the immorality occurring in the theater.
+Chant attended the 10 October 1894 licensing meeting of the London County Council for the renewal of the Empire Theatre and explained the immorality occurring in the theatre.
 She gave a long speech detailing her grievances before the final decision by the committee was made.
-The license was renewed on October 26, 1894 but only if the promenade in the theater would be taken away and that no intoxicating drinks would be sold in the auditorium.
-Screens were placed around the promenade in the theater but were eventually pulled down by protestors, who included the young Winston Churchill.
+The license was renewed on 26 October 1894, but contingent on the promenade in the theatre being taken away and that no intoxicating drinks would be sold in the auditorium.
+Screens were placed around the promenade in the theatre but were eventually pulled down by protestors, who included the young Winston Churchill.
 They thought the restrictions were too hard on legitimate socialising.
 Chant was made fun of in the popular music hall ballad "Her Golden Hair Was Hanging Down Her Back".

-Her work to reform the theater was a catalyst to future discussions on the injustices in the music halls.
+Her work to reform the theatre was a catalyst to future discussions on the injustices in the music halls.
 Chant's reform efforts are considered one of the major factors that preceded the Music Hall Strike of 1907 in London.
-During this strike, theater workers protested the lack of pay to match the time demands of increasing working hours.
+During this strike, theatre workers protested the lack of pay to match the time demands of increasing working hours.